google/gvisor/g3doc/README.md

 gVisor provides a virtualized environment in order to sandbox containers.
-The system interfaces normally implemented by the host kernel are moved into a distinct, per-sandbox application kernel in order to minimize the risk of an container escape exploit. gVisor does not introduce large fixed overheads however, and still retains a process-like model with respect to resource utilization.
+The system interfaces normally implemented by the host kernel are moved into a distinct, per-sandbox application kernel in order to minimize the risk of a container escape exploit. gVisor does not introduce large fixed overheads however, and still retains a process-like model with respect to resource utilization.